JNUsuda/uberon-go/README.md

 ## Related GO BPs

 For each term of the obtained anatomic descendants, the related GO terms are obtained from OLS through the R package rols.
-The term names, root node (BP/CC), and descendants of the obtained terms are retrieved with the R package GOfuncR.
+The term names, root node (BP/CC/MF) classification, and descendants of the obtained terms are retrieved with the R package GOfuncR.
 For large families (hundreds of descendants), it may take several minutes to complete the OLS queries.

 Example: